-- NeoCart® Phase 3 Clinical Trial Remains on Track for Enrollment Completion by End of Second Quarter of 2017 -
+‒ NeoCart® Phase 3 Clinical Trial Enrollment Near Completion ‒

 ‒ Company to Host Conference Call and Webcast Today at 8:30 a.m.
 EDT ‒

-At March 31, 2016 Histogenics had cash, cash equivalents and marketable securities of $22.9 million, compared to $30.9 million at December 31, 2015.
-Histogenics believes its current cash position will fund its operations into the first quarter of 2017.
+As of March 31, 2017, Histogenics had cash, cash equivalents and marketable securities of $24.4 million, compared to $31.9 million at December 31, 2016.
+Histogenics believes its current cash position will be sufficient to fund its operations into the middle of 2018.

 Conference Call and Webcast Information